ukrosoft/ng2-prerenderer-php/README.md

 ## Roadmap

-This is a very simple and young solution and we planning to implement a lot of additional features to the library:
+This is a very simple and raw solution and we planning to implement a lot of additional features to the library:

 * Angular pipes support with manual registering PHP-based custom pipes
 * Internal caching for parsed templates to speedup prerendering